 4. Make yourself comfortable.

 The most common position for meditation is sitting.
 This doesn’t mean, however, that it is the only choice you have.
-You can sit, kneel, or stand—whichever makes you feel the most comfortable.
+You can sit, use a meditation cushion, kneel, or stand—whichever makes you feel the most comfortable.
 Additionally, you might want to wear loose clothes to allow yourself to breathe properly.

 The point here is to prevent any physical distractions, such as an uncomfortable chair or a cold room.
 You want to be able to focus on your awareness, not the pain in your hips because you're sitting on a hard floor.